redhat-cip/dci-openstack-agent/README_advanced.md

 ## How to retrieve the OpenStack yum repository

-During the 'new' hook, the jumpbox will create a yum repository with latest bits available.
-This repository is located in the `/var/www/html/dci_repo` directory and accessible via HTTP at `http://$jumpbox_ip/dci_repo/dci_repo.repo`.
+During the 'new' hook, the remoteci will create a yum repository with latest bits available.
+This repository is located in the `/var/www/html/dci_repo` directory and accessible via HTTP at `http://$remoteci_ip/dci_repo/dci_repo.repo`.

 There's several ways to retrieve the yum repository from the undercloud: